DLB Strangle Strategy

 What is a strangle on DLB?

 A strangle on DLB is the strangle strategy applied to DLB (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With DLB stock trading near $54.29, the strikes shown on this page are snapped to the nearest listed DLB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLB stock at $62.23 on the most recent close, the strikes shown on this page are snapped to the nearest listed DLB chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DLB strangle max profit and max loss calculated?